 The Butterfly Conservatory is another must-visit destination along the Niagara Parkway.
 One of the largest glass-enclosed conservatories in North America, it allows you to envelope yourself among the fluttering beauty of over 2,000 brilliantly hued butterflies.
 Explore 180 meters of winding paths surrounded by lush vegetation that makes the butterflies feel at home.

 For further details on the Niagara Parkway, check out www.niagarafallstourism.com/blog/the-niagara-parkway.

 Take the Kids to Marineland

-Their dolphin and marine mammal shows are legendary, while Beluga Whales are also on hand for up close encounters.
-However, it’s not only marine life which delight the crowds.
+Their dolphin and marine mammal shows are legendary, while Beluga Whales are also on hand for up-close encounters.
+However, it’s not only marine life that delights the crowds.
 The Marineland Zoo is home to many North American land mammals including black bears, elk, deer, bison, and more.